Coin doors painted

 My plan was to use a paint stripper to remove the worst of the paint chemically before sanding off the residue and using a rust converter if necessary before priming and painting.
 As you can see from this picture the stripper paste was very effective on the coin doors, albeit after some experimentation with thicknesses of paste and time left on the paintwork.

-Pain stripper on the coin doors
+Paint stripper on the arcade coin doors

 Using paint stripper on the rusted coin doors